A man accused of stabbing 11 people at a Walmart is in Michigan authorities’ custody - WTOP News

 “It was really scary.
 Me and my sister were just freaking out,” she said.
 “This is something you see out of the movies.
 It’s not what you expect to see where you’re living.”

 Munson Healthcare said via social media that 11 people were being treated at the region’s largest hospital in northern Michigan.
 Spokesperson Megan Brown said all were stabbing victims.
-Six people were critical and five were in serious condition late Saturday, she said.
+As of Sunday morning, Brown said, four of the victims were in serious condition, and seven were in fair condition.

+“We’ve have seen encouraging signs of recovery among our patients,” Brown said.

-Shea said the weapon involved appeared to be a folding-style knife.
-Shea said the suspect is believed to be a Michigan resident but declined to share further details.
-Michigan State Police had said earlier in the day that the suspect was in authorities’ custody.
+Shea said the weapon involved appeared to be a folding-style knife, adding that the stabbing started near the checkout counter of the store and that his victims were “not predetermined.”

 Gov. Gretchen Whitmer said: “Our thoughts are with the victims and the community reeling from this brutal act of violence.”